FREE ITEM

 [PL 3]

-The SR-51 is the first standard issue weapon to enter USRF service.
-Unlike the XSR-5A1 and A2, the SR-51 features modern furnishing with picatinny rail to allow for more modularity.
-However, this also came at a cost, as these weapon parts were outsourced by Union Arms to subcontractors, resulting in critical "stovepipe" jams when fired in automatic fire mode.
+The SR-51 is the first standard-issue weapon to enter USRF service.
+Unlike the XSR-5A1 and A2, the SR-51 features modern furnishing with picatinny rails to allow for more modularity.
+However, this also came at a cost.
+These weapon parts were largely outsourced by Union Arms to subcontractors, resulting in the rifle being prone to suffering critical stovepipe jams when fired in automatic fire mode.
+This has earned it its nickname of "Stovepiper".

 BASE TOOL: SR-57